vigetlabs/microcosm/docs/api/stores.md

 ### `register()`

-Returns an object mapping actions to methods on the store.
-This is the communication point between a store and the rest of the system.
+Returns an object mapping actions to methods on the domain.
+This is the communication point between a domain and the rest of the system.

 ```javascript
 import { addPlanet } from '../actions/planets'